MRI without claustrophobia

 - Brief breath holding may be necessary on instruction

+During the examination, our medical staff will monitor you via a screen or directly from the device.
 When an MRI scan is running, loud knocking noises occur.
 These are part of normal operation and are caused by the generation of the rapidly changing magnetic fields.
 You will be provided with hearing protection for a comfortable examination.

 Use of an intravenous contrast agent

+The use of an intravenous contrast agent is necessary when examining very similar tissues or tissue changes.
+Otherwise, it would not be possible to differentiate between diseased and healthy tissue areas, or only with difficulty.
+In addition, an intravenous contrast agent helps in the (early) detection of tumors or inflammatory foci.
 The contrast agent is applied via the arm vein during MRI.
 The contrast media used are generally well tolerated and non-radioactive.
 Within a few hours it is completely flushed out of the body with the urine.
-If you suffer from certain problems, such as kidney disease, which affect tolerance, clarify this together with our team during the preliminary discussion.
+If you suffer from certain problems, such as kidney disease, which may affect your tolerance, you can clarify this with our team during the preliminary consultation.